DenethS/Python/README.md

 Feel free to look through them!

-As a data analyst, Python is probably one of the main languages I use to create charts and data sets for my company.
+As a data analyst, Python is one of the main languages I use to create charts and data sets for my company.
 Combined with Power BI, it makes for a powerful duo to create and visualise data.